 This is a project to use an oracle service implemented using Chainlink to allow trustless resolution of disputes with artificial intelligence (AI).
 It will allow two entities, A and B, say, to enter into an agreement where entity A performs work for B with specified terms, with automatic resolution of the problem of A performing the work and B not paying for it.

 Along with the creation of a contract document with a registered CID, the system will require Entity A to post Escrow A and Entity B to post Escrow B. Escrow can be either Ether or an ERC-20 token.
 After an agreed-to amount of time, the two escrows (or whatever remains of them) will be refunded to the original poster if no action is taken.
 If A and B agree, arbitrary amounts from Escrow A and Escrow B can be paid at any time to arbitrary addresses.
-At any time, A can submit evidence of completion of the project through a convenient user interface that places the case—text, which may include hyperlinks and references to blockchain transactions, and photos—in a zip file on IPFS and this is reviewed by an oracle service that returns a score for likelihood of complete completion.
+At any time, A can submit evidence of completion of the project through a convenient user interface that places the case—text, which may include hyperlinks and references to blockchain transactions, and photos—in a zip file on IPFS and this is reviewed by an oracle service that returns a score for likelihood of completion.
 If this score exceeds a pre-set score, Threshold 1, then escrow B is paid immediately to person A. If the score is below a pre-set score, Threshold 2, then entity B can submit an IPFS-enabled case for cheating.
 If the AI-generated score for this exceeds a pre-set score, Threshold 3, then escrow A and escrow B are paid to entity B.

 Role of the Smart Contract